MicrosoftDocs/azure-devops-docs/docs/boards/work-items/move-work-items.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-When you add a team to your growing organization, you may need to move work items assigned to one team to new Area Paths owned by the new team.
+When you add a team or your teams undergo reorganization, you may need to move work items assigned to one team to new **Area Paths** owned by another team.
+All work items are assigned to an **Area Path**, even if it is at the top of the hierarchy for the project.

+To learn how to add a team, see [Create or add a team](../../organizations/settings/add-teams.md).

 ## Prerequisites

-- To change the **Area Paths** of work items, you must be a project member and have permissions to view and edit work items under the Area Path nodes.
+- To change the **Area Paths** of work items, you must be a project member and have permissions to view and edit work items under the **Area Path** nodes.
+To learn about these permissions, see [Set work tracking permissions, Create child nodes, modify work items under an area or iteration path](../../organizations/security/set-permissions-access-work-tracking.md#create-child-nodes-modify-work-items-under-an-area-or-iteration-path).

 ## Move work items under teams